 - five minutes of video or audio recording

 - documents in PDF format where possible

 You will be notified of your successful application by email.

-You will be notified of your unsuccessful application by email.
-We are happy to provide feedback on the assessment of your application. please contact email@example.com
+You will be notified of your unsuccessful application via email.
+Screen NSW is happy to provide feedback on the assessment of your application. please contact email@example.com

 If you would like to provide us with feedback, or believe you have cause for complaint, the details of our Feedback, Review and Formal Complaints Procedures are available here.